-- -- Skip to Main Content

 At Gerkin & Decker, We Can Help You:

-Estate Planning Services | Brighton, MI | Gerkin & Decker - estate-planning-image-1
+Estate Planning Attorneys & Estate Planning Lawyers in Brighton, MI | Gerkin & Decker, P.C. - estate-planning-image-1

 • Understand the different roles individuals will play in your estate plan and guide you in making informed decisions in the appointment process.